History and Overview of Housing Choice Voucher Program

 Program participants may choose to live anywhere in the United States (some first-year residency requirements apply) and may select their own units, which must meet HCR standards for affordability and for safety.
 Once tenant and landlord sign a lease, the tenant family is responsible for a portion of their rent depending on their income, and the HCV program pays the remainder directly to the landlord.

-CDC’s Role & ResponsibilitiesCDC administers the Housing Choice Voucher program on behalf of two different entities.
+CDCLI’s Role & ResponsibilitiesCDCLI administers the Housing Choice Voucher program on behalf of two different entities.
 We are the Suffolk County Local Administrator for the New York State Homes & Community Renewal (HCR) Housing Choice Voucher program, and we administer the program for the Town of Smithtown.
-In addition, CDC operates the Mainstream Program for Persons with Disabilities on behalf of four Long Island not-for-profit organizations: Transitional Services of Long Island, the Family & Children’s Association, Options for Community Living, and Mercy Haven.
+As of October 2015, CDCLI has been designated as a Public Housing Agency (PHA) by HUD in order to administer a Mainstream for Persons with Disabilities Housing Choice Voucher Program.
+In this capacity as PHA, CDCLI has assumed full responsibility for vouchers, including administration, that were previously held by Transitional Services of Long Island and Children & Family Services.
+In addition to our own program, CDCLI administers the Mainstream Program for Options for Community Living and Mercy Haven.

-For all programs, CDC oversees tenant eligibility, lease-up, annual recertification, as well as Housing Quality Standards inspections of all units.
-CDC is committed to the highest quality service provision to all its tenants and landlords on behalf of all its partner organizations.
+For all programs, CDCLI oversees tenant eligibility, lease-up, annual recertification, as well as Housing Quality Standards inspections of all units.
+CDCLI is committed to the highest quality service provision to all its tenants and landlords on behalf of all its partner organizations.

-As of December 1, 2008, 3732 families were leased up through the Housing Choice Voucher program, totaling approximatley 10,000 individuals living in the assisted households.
+As of December 2015, 4,868 families were leased up through the Housing Choice Voucher program, totaling approximatley 11,000 individuals living in the assisted households.
 Approximately half the families have an elderly and/or disabled member.
-Of the families in the Housing Choice Voucher programs administered by CDC, 212 are participants in the CDC Family Self Sufficiency Program, which helps them move toward economic independence.
+Of the families in the Housing Choice Voucher programs administered by CDCLI, 214 are participants in the CDCLI Family Self Sufficiency Program, which helps them move toward economic independence.